 - Million Dollar Mind Game had its own set of three which could be used after the team captain locked in an answer.
 One allowed the team to throw out the question and replace it with a new one.
 The second allowed any member of the team to override the team captain's answer at the last minute.
-The third gave them 30 seconds of extra discussion time (and unlike the below, the questions were designed so that the team might actually need it), at the end of which the team captain could give a new answer to override the original one.
+The third gave them 30 seconds of extra discussion time (and unlike Million Dollar Money Drop below, the questions were designed so that the team might actually need that extra time), at the end of which the team captain could give a new answer to override the original one.

 - The Price Is Right has the original lifeline: the audience is (for the most part) allowed to yell out suggestions to the contestant playing a pricing game or bidding on a prize.

-- Set For Life: Done in the form of another person, called the "Guardian Angel", being sequestered in a Sound Proof Booth during the game and making the same play-or-stop decisions that the contestant made.
+- Set for Life: Done in the form of another person, called the "Guardian Angel", being sequestered in a Sound Proof Booth during the game and making the same play-or-stop decisions that the contestant made.
 If the Guardian stopped, the game ended, and anything the contestant did after that point was ignored, whether they won the top prize or blew it completely.

-- Twenty One: In the 2000 revival, contestants were allowed to ask for a "Second Chance", in which a friend was brought on stage to offer an answer to the player.
+- 21: In the 2000 revival, contestants were allowed to ask for a "Second Chance", in which a friend was brought on stage to offer an answer to the player.
 If the friend was wrong after the player used the Second Chance, however, the player would get two "Strikes" instead of one (three Strikes meant you lost automatically).

-- A possible Ur Example that makes this Older Than They Think, the 1979-80 CBS game Whew! allowed the Charger to call for a "Longshot" if time was running short, which stopped the clock and sent them to Level 6 (the top of the game board).
+- A possible Ur-Example that makes this Older Than They Think, the 1979-80 CBS game Whew! allowed the Charger to call for a "Longshot" if time was running short, which stopped the clock and sent them to Level 6 (the top of the game board).
 The catch was that doing so allowed the Blocker to place a secret Block on one of the three amounts up there ($250, $300, or $500) to go along with the Block that almost certainly was placed up there at the start of the round.
 If the Charger found a blooper and corrected it, s/he won; anything else, and the Blocker won.